bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ## Shipping app overview

-Once shipping providers implement their endpoints and BigCommerce registers their shipping provider app, a merchant designated as store owner can install their app on the store.
-Merchants and API users can then connect the service on their store via the Shipping Manager UI and the [Shipping V2 API](/api-reference/store-management/shipping-api), respectively.
-Merchants and API users can define and enable a real-time shipping method for your carrier app in one or more shipping zones.
-They may set up a different shipping method for each shipping zone your carrier services.
-BigCommerce will then automatically retrieve the service options and rates using the provider's endpoints, displaying them to merchants in the store's control panel and to shoppers on the storefront.
+Once BigCommerce registers your app, a store owner can install the app on a store.
+Merchants and developers can then connect the service on their store.
+They can enable your carrier in one or more shipping zones.
+They can set up different shipping options for each zone your carrier services.
+BigCommerce will then retrieve service options and rates.
+Merchants can see your rates in the store's control panel and shoppers can see them on the storefront.
 The following figure illustrates the workflow:

 ![Shipping Provider Overview](https://storage.googleapis.com/bigcommerce-production-dev-center/images/shipping-provider-figure.png)
 ![Shipping App Overview](https://storage.googleapis.com/bigcommerce-production-dev-center/images/ship%20prov%20api.png 'Shipping Provider API')